-His experience and knowledge uniquely distinguish Shah as a "trader's trader."
-Shah ran his first hedge fund in 1982 from his seat on the floor of the Chicago Board of Options Exchange.
-When the OEX (options on the Standard & Poor's 100) began trading on March 11, 1983, Shah was working in the pit as a market maker.
-And along with other traders, he popularized what later became known as the VIX (volatility index).
-He left Chicago to run the futures and options division of the British banking giant Lloyd's TSB.
+Shah Gilani boasts a financial pedigree unlike any other.
+He ran his first hedge fund in 1982 from his seat on the floor of the Chicago Board of Options Exchange.
+When options on the Standard & Poor's 100 began trading on March 11, 1983, Shah worked in "the pit" as a market maker.

 He helped develop what has become known as the Volatility Index (VIX) - to this day one of the most widely used indicators worldwide.
 After leaving Chicago to run the futures and options division of the British banking giant Lloyd's TSB, Shah moved up to Roosevelt & Cross Inc., an old-line New York boutique firm.
 There he originated and ran a packaged fixed-income trading desk, and established that company's "listed" and OTC trading desks.